How do you understand the deposit patterns of online casino players in 2026?

 Marketing strategies informed by deposit patterns

-Deposit-based segments should directly influence channel allocation, creative treatment and testing priorities.
-The objective is to match acquisition cost and creative emphasis to expected monetisation, not to promise outcomes to end users.
+Deposit-based segments should directly influence channel allocation, creative treatment, and testing priorities.
+The objective is to align acquisition cost and creative emphasis with expected monetization, not to promise outcomes to end users.

 - Channel mix and bid allocation based on depositing-user ROI